adalundhe/hedra/README.md

 ![Output of hedra from a completed graph run](images/hedra_graph_complete.png?raw=true "A Complete Graph Run")

-You have offically created and run your first test graph!
+You have officially created and run your first test graph!

 <br/>